-One year, I decided to take a hard look at my curriculum and increase LGBTQ+ representation, visibility, and sense of belonging.
+One year not too long ago, I decided to take a hard look at my curriculum and increase LGBTQ+ representation, visibility, and sense of belonging.
 There was LGBTQ+ erasure going on at my school and I decided my classroom would be a safe space for my LGBTQ+ students to feel seen in a school that did not see them, and also for my straight and cis students to engage or just listen in.
 Obviously, you don’t just declare a classroom “safe”, your curriculum must reflect your intent.

 In level 1, when my students and I co-created characters, I got into the habit of asking “What kind of family does s/he have?”
 How many fathers?”
 “How many mothers?”, and this is how Pixar the lamp was created.
 He is an adorable little lamp with two fathers.